Actuarial Science Program

 An Actuary is a business person who use mathematical and statistical tools to evaluate future risk and contingent events.
 To become an Actuary you must pass a series of professional exams.
 You can take exams while in college.
 For more information about the actuarial profession, see the Be An Actuary website.

 The Actuarial Science Faculty have won numerous teaching awards and research grants.
 The faculty is highly involved with the development of an innovative curriculum that includes the opportunity for an in depth exposure to Data Science.
-The faculty includes four credentialed actuaries who are all a Fellow of the Society of Actuaries (FSA).
-The Director of the Actuarial Science Program is Jeff Beckley, FSA.
+The faculty includes six credentialed actuaries who are all a Fellow of the Society of Actuaries (FSA).
+The Interim Director of the Actuarial Science Program is Samy Tindel.

 The Actuarial Science Program is a participant in The Data Mine.
 The actuarial science students participating in The Data Mine are exposed to problems at the intersection of Actuarial Science and Data Science and techniques for dealing with those problems, including ethics.
 Students will learn to deal with large amounts of unstructured data.
 Students will work in groups to complete various projects such as a mortality and lapse study using data from a life insurance company and using publicly available data to model and price financial derivatives.
 Students will apply techniques from courses to real-world data using data analytic methods and tools to complete research.